RiiConnect24/Wii-Guide/_pages/en_US/cios-mini.md

 ##### Section I - Downloading

-1. Extract the d2xl cIOS Installer and put it in the `apps` folder on your USB drive.
+1. Extract the d2xl cIOS Installer to the `apps` folder on your USB drive.
 1. Insert your USB drive into your Wii mini and load the d2xl cIOS Installer from the Homebrew Channel.

 ##### Section II - Installing